neloe/explorations-in-unity/README.md

 ### Editors

 * VS Community seems to suck; VS Code better/lighter?
 Maybve not; need the .NET core 3.1 SDK and suggested extensions; let's see if that's nicer
+ * I cannot stress this enough; VS Community is laggy (on faculty laptop), will try vs code next with the appropriate sdk and extensions.

 ### Scripting